wouterbulten/wouterbulten.github.io/_posts/tech/2019-07-23-automated-gleason-grading-deep-learning.md

 We developed a novel approach to circumvent the need of manual annotations.
 First, we sampled cases from our dataset that contained only one Gleason grade (score 3+3, 4+4 or 5+5).
 Then we employed the following steps to label the data:

-1. For each case in our dataset, we used the original pathologist's report (from diagnostics) to determine the Gleason score of each biopsy.
+1. For each case in our dataset, we used the original pathologist's report (from diagnostics) to determine the Gleason score of a biopsy.
 2. A previously-trained tumor detection system was applied to all these biopsies.
 This procedure resulted in a rough outline of the tumor bulk.
 These tumor regions were still very coarse and needed further refinement.
 A description of this system can be found in the corresponding [paper](https://www.nature.com/articles/srep26286).
 3. The tumor masks were refined by filtering out all non-epithelial tissue.
-For this we used a deep learning system that was trained using immunohistochemistry to detect epithelial cells.
+For this, we used a deep learning system that was trained using immunohistochemistry to detect epithelial cells.
 More information about this system can be read in the [paper](https://www.nature.com/articles/s41598-018-37257-4).
 4. All detected and filtered tumor cells were assigned with the Gleason grade of the biopsy.
 5. We trained an initial network on the automatically annotated data.
 After training, this segmentation network was able to assign Gleason growth patterns to individual cells.